GuyIEX/sbs1_kafka_gateway/README.md

 ### Running

 You must have both a decoded SBS-1 feed (like from dump1090) and a Kafka instance available.
-Replace the respective hostname or IP address values in the following command and the gateway will start receiving SBS-1 messages and generating Kafka messages.
+Replace the respective hostname or IP address values in the following command to have the gateway start receiving SBS-1 messages and generating Kafka messages.

 ```
-mvn spring-boot:run "-Dspring.boot.run.args=--sbs1feed.host=X.X.X.X,--spring.kafka.bootstrap-servers=Y.Y.Y.Y:9092"
+./mvnw spring-boot:run "-Dspring.boot.run.args=--sbs1feed.host=X.X.X.X,--spring.kafka.bootstrap-servers=Y.Y.Y.Y:9092"
 ```

 You can see the JSON produced by using the Kafka console consumer.
 Replace the respective hostname or IP address value in the following command to connect to Kafka and view the messages from the default topic name.